brimdata/zed/zng/docs/spec.md

 A type alias defines a new type ID that binds a new type name to a previously existing type ID.
-This is useful for systems like Zeek, where there are customary type names that are well-known to users of the Zeek system and are easily mapped onto a BZNG type having a different name.
+This is useful for systems like Zeek, where there are customary type names that are well-known to users of the Zeek system and are easily mapped onto a ZNG type having a different name.
-By encoding the aliases in the format, there is no need to configure mapping information across different systems using the format, as the type aliases are communicated to the consumer of a BZNG stream.
+By encoding the aliases in the format, there is no need to configure mapping information across different systems using the format, as the type aliases are communicated to the consumer of a ZNG stream.

 A type alias is encoded as follows:
 ```